pdf-association/pdf-issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve ISO 32000-2
+about: Create a report to help us improve any of the PDF 2.0-based ISO standards
 title: ''
 labels: bug
 assignees: ''